sesa1504/STELLA/README.md

     [path to openeb folder]\openeb\build\py3\Release
     ```

-    Alternatively, you can use the standalone code `utils/convert_to_npz.py` to convert from .raw or .dat to .npz by utilizing the prophesee SDK.
+    Alternatively, you can use the standalone code `utils/convert_to_npz.py` to convert from .raw or .dat to .npz or .mat by utilizing the prophesee SDK.

 # Datasets
 Under `/datasets/` you will find synthetic and experimental data as test cases.
 These datasets are rather small and can be used to try out different functionalities of STELLA.